 One of the perks of being a big fish (says she, literally) in a small pond (native-English-speakers in Budapest) is that I occasionally get asked to attend functions I would otherwise miss.
 Last Friday, I had the good fortune to be invited to sit on the judging panel for the International Schools’ Poetry Competition.
 I wasn’t exactly jumping up and down at the prospect of spending my Friday evening listening to poetry recitations.
-But if I’m to preach about the importance of community involvement as an expat, or the benefits of volunteerism for mental health and well-being, I have to walk the talk.
+But if I’m to preach about the importance of community involvement as an expat, or the benefits of volunteerism for mental health and well-being, I have to walk the walk.

 This is the eighth year that the International Schools in Budapest have held this competition.
 Contestants compete in four categories: 10–12, 13–15, 16+, and group recitals.
 They came from five schools: American International School of Budapest (AISB), British International School Budapest (BISB), SEK Budapest International School, International Christian School of Budapest (ICSB), and Britannica International School (the latter hosted the 2014 final).